RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 1. On the vWii's **Wii Menu**, launch the **ConnectMii** channel.
 * This will enable the WiiConnect24 and Standby Connection flags required by the WiiConnect24 Channels.
-2. Launch the WiiConnect24 Channels
+2. Launch the WiiConnect24 Channels.
-* You should now be able to utilize all of the WiiConnect24 Channels you have installed!
+* You should now be able to utilize all of the WiiConnect24 Channels you have installed.

 #### What's currently working?
 The following RiiConnect24 services are **working** on the vWii: